NEW cancer drugs which shrink tumours have been hailed as a "game changer" in the fight against the deadly disease.

 But he confirmed the results of these drug trials in treating secondary malignant melanoma are "dramatic".

 There is also hope these "immunotherapies'' will provide a breakthrough in the treatment of various other forms of the disease including lung, bowel, ovarian and womb cancers.

-Professor Crown said while more than 50pc of patients had major tumour shrinkage, approximately 20pc had "complete disappearance".
+Commenting on the research Professor Crown said while more than 50pc of patients had major tumour shrinkage, approximately 20pc had "complete disappearance."